Musical Theatre School

 Musical Dancers – Musical Dancers are those students registered for Musical Theatre School who are accepted by audition, having already trained in dance to a certain level.
 They will form the dance corps for the musical.
 Musical Dancers are not required to attend Chorus Choreography.

-Within the Musical Theatre School, FVAD provides students with technique training in Tap, Jazz and Modern Theatre Dance including the Imperial Society of Teachers of Dancing curriculum.
-There are also opportunities to train in one-hour Musical Theatre classes for those students wishing to take Musical Theatre without the commitment required for the full Musicals Program.
+Within the Musical Theatre School, FVAD provides students with opportunities to train in one-hour Musical Theatre classes for those students wishing to take Musical Theatre without the commitment required for the full Musicals Program.
+In addition, there is technique training in Jazz and Modern Theatre Dance including the Imperial Society of Teachers of Dancing curriculum.

 Modern Theatre Dance